 Nurturing with Nature—Supporting wellness through place-based learning

-A welcoming reception (wine and cheese) will be held at Preston’s Restaurant (in the hotel) on Friday February 24, 2023 from 5:00 to 7:00 p.m.
+A welcoming reception (wine and cheese) will be held at Port701 Marinaside Dining (in the hotel) on Friday May 12, 2023 from 5:00 to 7:00 p.m.
 Places are limited and participants must select the welcoming reception during the registration process in order to get access to the restaurant.

-Note: We would love for everyone to be participating in this workshop.
-This will be the only workshop option available for Session 1 and 2 (there will be two tours at Stanley Park).
-Buses will be waiting for all participants in front of the hotel lobby.
+We would love for everyone to be participating in this workshop.
+This will be the only workshop option available for this time of the day.

-Please make sure you dress for the weather for this two-hour outdoor activity and remember that Vancouver is quite wet in winter!
+Please make sure you dress for the weather as this activity will likely be happening outside.